danielbodnar/awesome-stars/README.md

 ## crypto

+- [Mbed-TLS/mbedtls](https://github.com/Mbed-TLS/mbedtls) - An open source, portable, easy to use, readable and flexible TLS library, and reference implementation of the PSA Cryptography API.
+Releases are on a varying cadence, typically around 3 - 6 months bet
 - [IBM/fhe-toolkit-linux](https://github.com/IBM/fhe-toolkit-linux) - IBM Fully Homomorphic Encryption Toolkit For Linux.
 This toolkit is a Linux based Docker container that demonstrates computing on encrypted data without decrypting it!
 The toolkit ships with two demos
 - [cryfs/cryfs](https://github.com/cryfs/cryfs) - Cryptographic filesystem for the cloud
 - [heyxyz/hey](https://github.com/heyxyz/hey) - Hey is a decentralized and permissionless social media app built with Lens Protocol 🌿